Diffusion and Partitioning

 Many elements occur in rocks in low concentrations and are not able to build their own minerals.
 However, they can enter mineral structures, with certain elements being incorporated preferentially.
 This process is called element partitioning.
 Element partitioning can be described by the partition coefficient, D (sometimes K), which is the concentration ratio of an element between two phases.
 Note that the letter "D" is used both for diffusivity and partition coefficient but describes two totally different processes.
 The partition coefficient depends on factors such as composition, temperature and pressure, but is independent of the element concentration.

 The partition coefficient can be calculated using the following equation: D = CA / CB, where CA is the concentration of an element in phase A and CB is the concentration of an element in phase B. A value of D > 1 indicates that the element is compatible, it is preferentially accepted by the mineral.
-A value of D < 1 indicates the opposite, an incompatible element, which is not accepted by the mineral.
+A value of D

 In 1855 the German physician and physiologist Adolf Eugen Fick (1829-1901) introduced Fick's law of diffusion, describing diffusion of a gas across a fluid membrane, and thus the relationship between diffusion flux of a component and its concentration gradient.
 Albert Einstein (1879-1955) continued working on the relationship between random atomic movement and the process of diffusion.
 Diffusion has been of interest in a diversity of fields since then, such as physics, metallurgy and chemistry.